hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-data-volume.md

 - Data volumes is stored in high available distributed system.
 - Snapshot can be taken from data volume.

 Data volumes are designed to persist data, independent of the container's life cycle.
-Hyper_ therefore *never* automatically deletes volumes when you remove a container, nor will it "garbage collect" volumes that are no longer referenced by a container.
+Hyper.sh therefore *never* automatically deletes volumes when you remove a container, nor will it "garbage collect" volumes that are no longer referenced by a container.